 Top Rated – Indicates you’re providing an exceptional level of customer service and are eligible for Top Rated Plus listing benefits, including a 10% discount on standard final value fees.

+To Qualify As Top Rated, You Need:

 An E-Bay Account That’s Been Active For At Least 90 Days.